State Report Cards

 The breakdown of the report cards centers on four priority areas on which schools and districts are scored:

-• Student Achievement: Measures how students performed on state assessments using a points-based proficiency system.
-This score is a multi-year average of English Language Arts and Mathematics subscores.
+- Achievement: Measures how students performed on state assessments using a points-based proficiency system.
+This score is a multi-year weighted average of English Language Arts and Mathematics subscores.

-• Target Group Outcomes: This area examines outcomes over three years for students with the lowest test scores.
+- Target Group Outcomes: This area examines outcomes over multiple years for students with the lowest test scores.
 This helps us to focus on learners who need the most support while also improving outcomes for all students.

 The following is a table for the Accountability Ratings of the state-level report cards: